mmoncure/pg_lens/README.md

 ### Secrets

-Set your secrets in the settings for the extension.
+Set your secrets in the settings after you have the extension installed by right clicking it and picking settings from the context menu.
 You'll need to set:

 ```
-postgres username
+postgres    username    (string)
-postgres password
+postgres    password    (string)
-postgres host
+postgres    host        (string)
-postgres port
+postgres    port        (string)
-database name
+database    name        (string)
-logging checkbox
+logging     checkbox    (boolean)
 ```

-You can do this after you have installed the extension by right clicking it and picking settings from the context menu.